 We’ll get on top of spider removal right away because you likely don’t feel all that comfortable sharing your home with a bunch of eight-legged friends.

 We Treat for Spiders With the Following Treatment Packages:

 Our spider pest control process begins with a thorough inspection of your home for evidence of typical pests — and on the Sunshine Coast to North Brisbane, spiders are always on this checklist.
 We treat the exterior perimeter of your home first and then move to your skirting boards along the interior perimeter of your home.
 We always use professional grade products to be sure we are applying the right strength to control spiders properly.

-The technician who performs your spider removal as part of a pest control treatment package with also be on the look-out for any evidence of webbing!
+The technician who performs your spider removal as part of a pest control treatment package will also be on the look-out for any evidence of webbing!
 As with all of our packages, we perform a fine dust treatment as well around water sources and other hard to reach areas, such as underneath cabinets, drains, hinges, and in laundry areas.

 Do You Have Spiders You Want To Get Rid Of?

 Many people are afraid of spiders.
 Thinking about sharing a home with spiders can keep some people awake, give them nightmares, or just take away the feeling of comfort that they should always have in their home.
 Spiders are an unwelcome intruder in your home because:

 - Female spiders spin webs to capture their prey — these webs are unsightly and will alarm you, your family, and visitors to your home.
 Spiders spin webs quickly!
 A new one can turn up overnight!

 - Most spiders inject venom into their pray to paralyse them, so they can easily consume their meal.

 - Some spiders have jaws and fangs that are large enough to pierce the skin of humans.
 These bites can be very painful and at times even toxic.

 - Spider bites can become infected, cause necrosis to surrounding tissue, and even threaten human lives.

 - Spiders can also transfer harmful bacteria from human to human through their bites.